Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Roomy seating; reversible chaise orientation; removable cover; strong layout flexibility Large footprint; handling and placement are a project; lower sit can be less friendly for frequent standing
+Roomy seating; reversible chaise; removable cover; strong layout flexibility Large footprint; handling and placement take work; lower sit is less friendly for frequent standing

 Tbfit 108.7 Modular L-Shaped Sectional